Next Greek parliamentary election: Electoral system

-Compulsory voting will be in force for the elections, with voter registration being automatic.
-However, none of the legally existing penalties or sanctions have ever been enforced.

-In January 2020, soon after returning to power, New Democracy, which has always been a proponent of majority bonuses since 1974, passed a new electoral law to reinstate them albeit under a very different formula.
-The party list coming first shall receive 20 extra seats (down from 50, with the constituency seats up from 250 to 280).
-Moreover, a new sliding scale disproportionality shall help the larger party lists: those receiving between 25% and 40% of the vote will receive one seat for every half percentage point in this range (up to 30 seats), before the proper proportional distribution begins.
-A winning party may thus receive up to 50 extra seats.
-However, this 2020 law also lacked the supermajority to take immediate effect.
-As a result, it took effect in the second election after the passage of the law, that being the June 2023 Greek parliamentary election.

-In 2024, Greek citizens were allowed to vote by mail for the first time, for that years' European Parliament elections, through a new process, where the possibility of voting from abroad through separate ballot boxes was abolished and the previous electoral rolls were wiped, and mail-in ballots were shipped upon registration to the new election rolls for mail-in voting.
+Compulsory voting is in force for the elections, with voter registration being automatic; however, none of the legally existing penalties or sanctions have ever been enforced.
+In January 2020, soon after returning to power, New Democracy, which has always been a proponent of majority bonuses since 1974, passed a new electoral law to reinstate them, albeit under a significantly different formula.
+The party list coming first would receive 20 extra seats,(down from 50, with the constituency seats up from 250 to 280) provided it received at least 25% of the vote.
+Moreover, a new sliding scale disproportionality would help the larger party lists: those receiving between 25% and 40% of the vote would receive one seat for every half percentage point in this range (up to 30 seats) before the proper proportional distribution begins.
+A winning party may thus receive up to 50 extra seats; however, this 2020 law also lacked the supermajority to take immediate effect.
+As a result, it took effect in the second election after the passage of the law, namely the June 2023 parliamentary election.
+In the 2024 European Parliament election in Greece, citizens were allowed to vote by mail for the first time through a new process, where the possibility of voting from abroad through separate ballot boxes was abolished and the previous electoral rolls were wiped, and mail-in ballots were shipped upon registration to the new election rolls for mail-in voting.

+The new electoral system, favoring parties over coaltions, led to the amalgamation of PASOK – Movement for Change into a unitary party on 29 March 2026.